Home Page Introduction Our Mission & Purpose The Events Memorial Honor Guard Freedom

 1. Our hearts and prayers go to the families who lost loved ones in the horrific attack on America and it is our resolve that America will be strong and swift in a massive retaliation against both the terrorists and their state sponsors.
 We fully support our troops fighting in Afghanistan and Iraq.

 2. A formal structure was established at the Oct 2001 Meeting.
 Officers were elected for a two-year term.
 Rich Hill was elected the Association's first Commander.
 In Nov 2003 Ernie Smith was elected Commander; Treasurer Paul Tenenbaum; Vice Commander - Finance Wes Hart; Vice Commander - Membership Bob Kelley; Vice Commander - Planning & Programs Phil Loparo; Vice Commander - Public Affairs Ben Polk and Rich Hill, Past Commander & Honor Guard Captain.
-In Nov 2006 Ken Taylor was appointed Commander; Vice Commanders are Paul Tenenbaum; Phil Loparo; Howard Miller; Bernie Gdula; Ron Ruff, Ben Polk & Rich Hill, Honor Guard Captain.
+In Nov 2006 Ken Taylor was elected Commander; Vice Commanders are Paul Tenenbaum; Phil Loparo; Howard Miller; Bernie Gdula; Ron Ruff, Ben Polk & Rich Hill, Honor Guard Captain.
+In Nov 2008 Ron Ruff was elected Commander: Vice Commanders are Paul Tenenbaum; Phil Loparo; Howard Miller; Bernie Gdula; George Semenek & Rich Hill.
 Fiscal year established as Nov 11, 2001 (Veterans Day) to Nov 10, 2002 and each year thereafter.

 About our Web Site -